TL;DR — Zero-Emission Industrial Waste Treatment

 - Liquid fertiliser (from organic waste including livestock manure, fish waste, and food waste): diluted 500× with seawater, this nutrient-rich liquid can accelerate crop growth significantly.
 The EU Fertilising Products Regulation (2019/1009) provides the first harmonised CE-marking framework for compost and digestate.
 UK PAS 100:2018 governs compost quality for end-of-waste status.

-- Agricultural compost (from food waste, livestock manure, medical organic material, wooden building materials): the nutrient (NPK) value in each tonne of quality compost is approximately €41 (European Compost Network).
+- Agricultural compost (from food waste, livestock manure, medical organic material, wooden building materials): the nutrient (NPK) value in each tonne of quality compost is approximately €41 (~$44 USD) (European Compost Network).
 UK producers holding PAS 100 accreditation can sell directly to farms.

 - Fuel feedstock (from plastics, PET/PEs, paint, rubber, wood, oil sludge): subcritical water depolymerises plastic polymers into lower-molecular-weight hydrocarbon fractions suitable for fuel recovery — without the dioxin emissions of direct incineration.